 In this programme, you will normally take four common modules: Understanding education research, Learning and teaching, Policy and curriculum and Dissertation

-You also choose an option, from topics such as: Inclusion and social justice in action, Globalisation and internationalisation in education, Learning and digital literacies, Mentoring and staff development, School effectiveness and improvement, Research issues in mathematics education.
+You also choose an option, from topics such as: Inclusion and social justice in action, Globalisation and internationalisation in education, School effectiveness and improvement, Training Models and Evaluations.
 These reflect our research expertise within the School.
-You may also be able to take an option from a range of master’s modules offered across the University.
+These reflect our research expertise within the School.

 You complete the programme with two pathway modules: Leadership in education, and Organisation and governance of educational institutions.